Parmesan Garlic Linguine Pasta

 • Crushed red pepper flakes or aleppo – The easiest thing to do to take this ribbon pasta up a notch it to add some spice.

-• Preserved Lemons – Lemon zest, lemon slices or even some fresh lemon juice can take linguine recipes to the next level
+• Preserved Lemons – Lemon zest, lemon slices or even some fresh lemon juice can take linguine recipes to the next level.
+You can buy these at the store or use our preserved lemon recipe to make them right at home and with special flavor profiles.

 • Cherry tomatoes – Extra veggies like tomatoes or even red peppers can make simple sauces a little more elegant